OfficeDev/office-dev-program-docs/docs/install-sample-packs.md

   - Prepare organization chart
   - Get users by department

-- Mail and events - Adds Outlook email conversations and calendar events for each of the 16 sample users.
+- Mail & events - Adds Outlook email conversations and calendar events for each of the 16 sample users.
 Use Microsoft Graph APIs to work with mail and events sample data in the following ways:
   - Get emails by users
   - Get emails filtered by date
   - Get upcoming events
   - Update/delete upcoming events

   > [!NOTE]
   > You must install the Users sample data pack before you install Mail and Events.

-## What do the sample data packs add to my subscription?

-The Users sample data pack creates 16 fictitious users on your subscription, and includes the licenses for each user, and mailboxes, names, metadata, and photos for each.

-The Mail and Events sample data pack adds Outlook email conversations and calendar events for each of the 16 users installed.
+- SharePoint Framework sample data – Choose from six site templates that you can install and evaluate as custom solutions for your organization (with one pre-installed).

-## How do I install the Users sample data pack?
+### Install the Users sample data pack

 Before you install the Users sample data pack, make sure that you have a Microsoft 365 developer subscription and that you assign a license to yourself as the admin.